Where are they NOW?!

 Josh Langstaff graduated in 2018 from the St Luke Trade and Technology Program.
 During his grade 12 year, Josh completed his Level 1 Apprenticeship for Coach and Motor Vehicle Technician with Algonquin College.
-He is currently employed by Brockville Tractor Trailer Maintenance 2001 LTD and is completing his Level 2 at Algonquin College.
+He is currently employed by Brockville Tractor Trailer Maintenance 2001 LTD and has completed his Level 2 at Algonquin College (2019).

 Adryanna Cruse graduated in 2018 from the St Luke Hospitality and Tourism Program.
 She is currently enrolled in the CICE program at St Lawrence College taking courses in Child and Youth Care and Mental Health and Addition.